 Patient Care Philosophy

 Dr. Shalhub believes that the patient is the most important member of the healthcare team.
 Her patient’s goals are the center of focus in her clinical decision making.
+Learn more about the vascular disorders that Dr. Shalhub treats and view a podcast from the National Institutes of Health (NIH) where Dr. Shalhub discusses Ehlers-Danlos Syndrome.

 Dr. Shalhub believes strongly in resident and medical student education.
 She has authored and coauthored multiple textbook chapters and has been active in teaching, both in the clinical and research settings.